-(Any opinions expressed here are those of the author, and not necessarily those of Thomson Reuters)
+(Any opinions expressed here are those of the author and not necessarily of Reuters)

 Getting directors, producers and activists into a room to figure out Indian cinema’s connection to violence toward women, rape and crudeness in society can be like a family gathering.
 People shout, get angry and fail to solve fundamental problems because they can’t agree on anything.